EnochEnagbem/OPERATING-SYSTEMS-COSC255/MFTAlgorithm/README.md

 After the computation, the program then display the following
 - Total Internal Fragmentation
 - Total External Fragmentation
-- Memory Require for a Every Process
+- Memory Require for Every Process
 - Allocation

 ##### RUN CODE